apify/proxy-chain/README.md

 For HTTPS proxy with self-signed certificate, set `ignoreProxyCertificate` property of the first argument to `true` to ignore certificate errors in proxy requests.

-The function takes an optional callback that receives the anonymous proxy URL.
-If no callback is supplied, the function returns a promise that resolves to a String with anonymous proxy URL or the original URL if it was already anonymous.
+The function returns a promise that resolves to a String with the anonymous proxy URL, or the original URL if it was already anonymous.

 The following example shows how you can use a proxy with authentication from headless Chrome and [Puppeteer](https://github.com/GoogleChrome/puppeteer).